gskril/gregskril.com/src/blog/get-started-with-nfts.md

 Sure, it's possible to make money trading NFTs, but that shouldn't be your primary goal on day one.
 For that reason, I recommend buying a cheap NFT just to get a handle on how this all works.
 No speculation, no expectations, no serious investment.

 If you're looking for a recommendation, [BlankFace](https://opensea.io/collection/blankfaceofficial?search[sortAscending]=true&search[sortBy]=PRICE&search[toggles][0]=BUY_NOW) may be a decent place to start simply because they are cheap.
-They are worth only a few dollars.
+They are worth only a few dollars (and I'm confident won't increase in the future).

 ## Signing transactions in MetaMask